jwbuurlage/category-theory-programmers/doc/05_yoneda.md

 # The Yoneda Lemma

 The Yoneda Lemma relates a category $\mathcal{C}$ with the functors from $\mathcal{C}$ to $\mathbf{Set}$.
-Before we can introduce the lemma's we will introduce a number of concepts; first we introduce a class of functors called *hom-functors*, we introduce the notion of *representable functors*, we will discuss the *Yoneda embedding* and finally we will move on to the Yoneda Lemma; one of the important tools in category theory
+Before we can introduce the lemma we will introduce a number of concepts; first we introduce a class of functors called *hom-functors*, we introduce the notion of *representable functors*, we will discuss the *Yoneda embedding* and finally we will move on to the Yoneda Lemma; one of the important tools in category theory

 ## Hom-functors